mwip/extract_functions/README.md

 ## TODOs

  - [ ] Include inicator where to find corrupt functions (in append_to_extracts())
- - [ ] Add functionality for mulit-line function headers
+ - [x] Add functionality for multi-line function headers